davidsprice/Hello_World_Python/README.md

 # Hello_World_Python
-Standard Hello World program in Python, using Github
+Standard Hello World program in Python, using Github.

 ## Target :
 Learning how to use Python in a Github environment.